+Assessment Course Cost Course Code

-- Assessment is based on practical and theory based exercises that will allow a student to demonstrate their competency in the units. - Competency MUST be achieved in all units for a student to be awarded the qualification.
+Assessment is based on practical and theory based exercises that will allow a student to demonstrate their competency in the units.
+Competency MUST be achieved in all units for a You may have some costs for materials etc. to be advised by the RTO.
+Students MUST be enrolled in ONSITE to participate. • UEE21911

+student to be awarded the qualification.